lightning/bolts/07-routing-gossip.md

 After a channel has been initially announced, each side independently announces its fees and minimum expiry for HTLCs.
-It uses the 8-byte channel shortid which matches the `channel_announcement` and one byte to indicate which end this is.
+It uses the 8-byte channel shortid which matches the `channel_announcement` and one bit in the `flags` field to indicate which end this is.
 It can do this multiple times, if it wants to change fees.